What Are Antioxidants?

 So, what are antioxidants?

 Antioxidants are molecules that fight free radicals in your body.
 Free radicals are unstable molecules that can cause harm if their levels become too high in your body.
-They’re linked to multiple illnesses, including diabetes, heart disease, and cancer.
+They’re linked to multiple illnesses, including diabetes and heart disease.

 Luckily, your body has its own set of antioxidant devices to keep free radicals under control.
 However, antioxidants are also found in food, especially in fruits, vegetables, and other plant-based, whole foods.
 Several vitamins, such as vitamins E and C, are effective antioxidants.